briner/tech-notes/fosdem-2017.md

 - going to fosdem
 - leaving fosdem

-Also, it miss why the shuttle are for !
+It misses why the shuttle are for !
 What about saying:
-__Free shuttle buses__: for people leaving by train or by plane
+__Free shuttle buses__: for people leaving fosdem by train or by plane

 Say that there is a train every 20 minutes from the train station to the airport with 20 minutes of transportation.
+So that people can better estimate the time they have to get their plan or train in time.

-Plus, the map does not show where the shuttle bus are.
+Plus, the map does not show where the shuttle bus station is.

 ## get notified when video
 when someone has bookmarked a video, it could be a good idea to notify